 Pumpkin isn’t the only beneficial and nutritious ingredient in homemade pumpkin spice cookies.
 This recipe also calls for cinnamon, a spice derived from the brown bark of cinnamon trees and a perfect compliment for baking in winter months.
 Its essential oils have been found to be effective for anti-clotting, anti-microbial, and blood sugar control.
 It’s been used traditionally in Chinese medicine to warm the blood– rightly so, this herb has proved to be a good source iron, fiber, and calcium.
 It’s also been found to be effective against cold or flu when mixed with tea.

-Listed below is Mindful recipe for Pumpkin Spice Cookies that you’ve got to try:
+Listed below is delicious recipe for Pumpkin Spice Cookies that you’ve got to try: